 What are the most recommended days for seeing the Harbin Ice Festival?

-• To avoid large crowds: From January 6th to 20th and in February, when the sculptures and facilities are well established, but visitors are fewer compared with the China's public holiday periods (December 31st to January 2nd for New Year's Day, February 9th to 15th for Chinese Spring Festival).
+- To avoid large crowds: From January 6th to 20th and in February, when the sculptures and facilities are well established, but visitors are fewer compared with the China's public holiday periods (December 31st for New Year's Day, January 28th to February 3rd for Chinese Spring Festival).

 But remember, as long as the ice and snow sculptures are open to visitors, it is impossible to take photos of the charming ice buildings without any visitors in!!!
 This might be different from what you see in the media (that have special access).